Emitters

 Pause / Unpause emitter grain generation

-Emitters have many parameters that determine their behavior in time an space.
-Some parameters can be modulated, and some can be added an optional Jitter.
+Emitters have many parameters which determine their behavior in time an space.
+Some parameters can be modulated by Modulators , and some can be added an optional jitter (random variation for each emitted grain) by turning their encoder while holding the Jitter button.

-Grain density determines how many grains are generated.
-A density of 1 means that there will be one grain played shoulder to shoulder.
+Grain density determines how many grains are generated in time per note played and emitter placed.
+A density of 1.00 means that there will be one grain played shoulder to shoulder.

-Grain trigger crossfades between grain generation based on free length/density, and grains triggers synced to time.
+Grain trigger cross-fades between grain generation based on free length/density, and grain triggers synced to time.

-Sync time sets the time signature at which new grains are emitted when synced to time.
+Sync time sets the time signature at which new grains are emitted when Grain trigger is synced to time.

-Spray X and Y sets amount of randomness in grain spawning horizontally (across tracks) and vertically (along a track).
+Spray X and Spray Y set amount of randomness in grain spawning horizontally (across different tracks) and vertically (along a single track).

-Grain envelope determines how sharp the envelope of each grain is.
+Grain shape determines how sharp the envelope of each grain is.
 Low value makes sharp transient grains, high value makes each grain smooth.

-Tone will apply a gentle low-pass and/or high-pass filter pair.
+Tone will apply a gentle low-pass and/or high-pass filter pair with Center frequency and band Width controllable.
 This is essentially a variable-width band-pass filter.

 Grain pan (L/R) or Grain mid-side (M/S) controls the spread of grains in the stereo space.

-Tune spread to give each grain a random tuning variation, in range of ±1 octave.
-Apply very gently for a thickening detune.
+Tune spread gives each grain a random tuning variation, in the range of ±1 octave.
+Apply this very gently for a thickening detune.

 Snap 5 and Snap 8 will quantize the grains random variation to fifths and/or octaves, in both directions.

-FX send sets the amount of audio sent to the FX chain.
+FX send controls the amount of audio sent to global Effects

 Placement changes the touchgrid behavior:

-Lock the placed emitter to prevent it from being replaced by another
+When Lock is enabled, the placed emitter is locked to prevent it from being replaced by another.

-When 2-lane is on, the emitter gains exclusive access to the pair of tracks below it.
-For example, when activated for the blue emitter, anytime an emitter is placed on the first two tracks, it will be blue regardless of which emitter is selected.
+If 2-lane is active, the emitter gains exclusive access to the pair of tracks below it.
+For example, when activated for the blue emitter, anytime an emitter is placed on the first two tracks, it will be blue regardless of which emitter is selected for placement.

-Fade in and out of emitted grains after the emitter is placed or removed.
+Fade in and Fade out control the fading of grains after the emitter is placed or removed.

 Tip

-Set Grain density to below 1 and try playing with super short Grain size.
+Set Grain density to below 1.00 and try playing with a super short Grain length.

 Once a grain is generated and already in flight, it will stop either when it runs its course, or if the voice playing it is released.

-Regardless of FX send setting, per-voice amplitude envelope and filter are always applied.
+Regardless of FX send setting, the per-voice ADSR amplitude envelope is always applied.

 Octave and Grain detune are not applied for tracks in BPM mode.